-Dear Mr. Knightley is a new drama/romance gem in the world of Christian fiction.
-The debut novel of author Katherine Reay, it tells the story of orphan Samantha Moore and her struggles and accomplishments during graduate school in Chicago.
+Dear Mr. Knightley is a new drama and romance gem in the world of Christian fiction.
+The debut novel of author Katherine Reay, it tells the story of orphan Samantha Moore in an epistolary format — through all of and her struggles and accomplishments during graduate school in Chicago.

 Isn’t that cover just adorable!!